nabeel378/NestJS-Boilerplate-SRP-Graphql/README.md

 <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
 [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

-# Onyx Service
+# Sage Service

-This is a TypeScript starter repository for the "Onyx" service, which handles the Auth modules.
+This is a TypeScript starter repository for the "Sage" service, which handles user management.
+This service will cover Users, Organizations, and Clients.

 ## Description

-The "Onyx" service is responsible for handling Auth.
+The "Sage" service is responsible for handling user management, including Users, Organizations, and Clients.

 ## Installation